 The high concentration of military installations and civilian agencies also generate a significant number of jobs, highlighting the need for human resources professionals to oversee the employees of these agencies, organizations, and businesses.

-Maryland’s top employers make a strong contribution to the creation of human resources jobs in the state:
+Maryland’s top employers (as identified by the BLS in 2019) make a strong contribution to the creation of human resources jobs in the state:

 Job Requirements for Human Resources Professionals in Maryland

-A sample of job descriptions from recent postings highlight the opportunities available to qualified human resources professionals, and the requirements that often accompany these positions (2015):
+A sample of job descriptions from recent postings highlight the opportunities available to qualified human resources professionals, and the requirements that often accompany these positions (Shown for illustrative purposes only):

 Human Resources Assistant/Facilities Coordinator, Maryland Insurance Administration: